aserto-dev/ds-load/README.md

   -c, --config=CONFIG-FLAG    Path to the config file.
 Any argument provided to the CLI will take precedence.
   -v, --verbosity=INT         Use to increase output verbosity.
 ```
-The default command for ds-load is `exec`, so when running `ds-load` without any command, the exec parameters need to be passed.
+The default command for ds is `exec`, so when running `ds` without any command, the exec parameters need to be passed.
 The CLI parameters need to be passed first, and then, an arbitrary list of positional parameters can be passed.
-The first positional parameter is the plugin name we want to invoke followed by the plugin parameters. `ds-load --host=<directory host> auth0 --domain=<auth0 domain>`.
+The first positional parameter is the plugin name we want to invoke followed by the plugin parameters. `ds --host=<directory host> auth0 --domain=<auth0 domain>`.

-For viewing the plugin help: `ds-load auth0 --help`.
+For viewing the plugin help: `ds auth0 --help`.

 ### Parameter position
-When running `ds-load auth0 --key`, `auth0` is a positional parameter, so `--key` will be run in the context of the plugin.
-If we run `ds-load --key auth0`, `--key` would be a parameter to `ds-load exec`.
+When running `ds auth0 --key`, `auth0` is a positional parameter, so `--key` will be run in the context of the plugin.
+If we run `ds --key auth0`, `--key` would be a parameter to `ds exec`.

-### ds-load exec
+### ds exec
 `exec` is the default command. it will invoke a plugin with the specified parameters reading it's output and importing the resulting data into the directory.

 ```
-Usage: ds-load exec <command> ...
+Usage: ds exec <command> ...

 import data in directory